Hybrid Work Toolboxes

-It was developed by Microsoft Design in 2016 with the help researchers at OCAD University, University of Dundee, Harvard Graduate School of Design, and INVIVIA design firm.MICROSOFT INCLUSIVE DESIGN KIT
+It was developed by Microsoft Design in 2016 with the help researchers at OCAD University, University of Dundee, Harvard Graduate School of Design, and INVIVIA design firm.VISIT TOOLBOX

 This toolbox is a 139-page PDF that contains a range of guides, worksheets, case studies, and methods in 9 languages.

 It is split up into 3 workbooks, each covering a different stage of the business startup process: setting up a creative business, making your business work, engaging with customers and staying in business.
 The aim is to provide aspiring entrepreneurs with a practical resource to help them plan, build, test, communicate and launch their new creative business.

 It was developed by Nesta, an innovation foundation from the UK.VISIT TOOLBOX

 An index of all Nesta toolkits since 2011, including Designing for Public Services, System Innovation Impact, Innovation Policy Toolkit, and many more.

 Categorised by Creative Economy & Culture, Education, Government Innovation, Health, Innovation Policy and Futurescaping.VISIT TOOLBOX